 May cause damage to healthy cells, leading to side effects

-HIFU is a treatment that uses the energy from ultrasound waves to produce very high temperatures of about 100°C or 212°F delivered to the prostate through a probe inserted into the rectum after spinal or epidural anesthesia has been administered.
+HIFU is a treatment that uses the energy from ultrasound waves to produce very high temperatures of about 100°C or 212°F delivered to the prostate through a probe inserted into the rectum after anesthesia has been administered.

 Probe emits a beam of high intensity focused ultrasound